Healthy Homes Assessment Mangateretere

 Insulation Mangateretere

-The "R" refers to thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
 The greater the R-value, the more effective the insulation.

 Mangateretere Moisture Ingress & Drainage

-Properties that are rented must be equipped with efficient drainage to get rid of the stormwater and surface waters and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that the water is able to go and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to eliminate the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
+Making sure that water has a proper place to go, and that it can’t linger underneath the buildings is an essential part of keeping your property dry.

-In addition to the drainage system that will prevent moisture ingress, if your rental is enclosed between your floor and the surface, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between your floor and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from getting into the home.
-It also helps to prevent any damage to your underfloor insulation.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture in the ground from entering the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection